EldritchElli/SDW/tags.md

 you can hide this item easily on your character.

-### Weightless

-this item doesn't take up Inventory slots.

-### Light
+### Compact

 this item take up 1 Inventory slots.

-### Cumbersome
+### Bulky

 this item take up 3 Inventory slots.

-### Consumables
+### Consumable

 this item is destroyed upon use.

-### Charges X
+### Charge X

 you can use this item X times before before needing to recharge or repairing the item.

-### Worn
+### Equipment

 This item can be worn on yourself.
 It takes up 1 less Inventory when you are wearing it.

 ## Ability Tags

+### Conditional X

+this Tag specifies that X only happens when a certain conditon is met.

-### Scavenge X Y
+### Require X

-you gain Y crafting Resource from the X scavenge table.
+This Tag specifies that X is required to use or perform this item, action, activity or ability.

 ### Alter X

-this ability Changes or replaces the Text's body of X. you are required to have X before gaining any benefit from the alteration.
-The alteration is described in the text's Body.
+this feature, item or ability Changes X, it shares the same Tags as X unless they are overwritten by its own Tags.
+Additional alterations are described in in it's text.

+### Ignore X

+Ignore Specifies another Tag X, Treat the feature as if X wasn't on it.
+Ignore is typically used in tandom with Alter to remove Tags on an existing feature.

 ### Debility